tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_foreword.md

 {% include random_ad2.html %}

 Second, I knew that through feedback, I could refine the information and make it better.
-Almost no content is finished on its first release.
-Instead, content needs to iterate over a period of time through user testing and feedback.
-This is the case with help content, and it's the same for course material as well.
-I've been giving both presentations and workshops on this content for several years now.
+Almost no content hits the mark on its first release.
+Instead, content needs to iterate a while through user testing and feedback.
+Just as this iterative review helps refine documentation, it's the same for course material as well.
+I've given dozens of presentations and workshops on API documentation for several years now.

 Finally, the content would help [drive traffic to my site](https://idratherbewriting.com/2018/08/09/writing-no-longer-a-skill/).
 How would people discover the material if they couldn't find it online?
 If the material were only trapped in a print book or behind a firewall, it would be difficult to discover.
 Content is a rich information asset that draws traffic to any site.
 It's what people primarily search for online.